VO2 Max vs Lactate Threshold: What Actually Drives Hybrid Performance?

 Is VO2 max fixed by genetics, or can training change it significantly?

 Both are true to a degree.
-Genetics set the upper boundary of VO2 max potential, and research suggests that heritability accounts for a substantial proportion of variance between individuals.
-Within a given person, however, training can increase VO2 max by 15 to 25 percent above untrained baseline in most individuals, with some research reporting larger gains in very deconditioned populations.
+Genetics set the upper boundary of VO2 max potential, and research suggests that heritability accounts for 40–70% of variance between individuals.
+Within a given person, training can increase VO2 max by 15–25% above untrained baseline in most individuals, with some research reporting larger gains in very deconditioned populations.
 The rate of improvement slows with training age, and athletes who have been consistently training for several years will find that VO2 max gains require progressively more specific and demanding stimuli to achieve.

 Should hybrid athletes prioritize VO2 max training or threshold training?